Jakedalus/admin-dashboard-frontend/README.md

 You'll need a database also, the Backend documentation has more info.

-You will need to setup a `.env` file also with REACT_APP_SECRET with the secret key you used in the Backend to salt the hash of the bcrypt passwords (see Backend documentation for more info).
+If you do not have the included `.env` file, you will need to setup a `.env` file also with REACT_APP_SECRET with the secret key you used in the Backend to salt the hash of the bcrypt passwords (see Backend documentation for more info).